raviriley/agency-jekyll-theme/README.md

 $ bundle install
 ```

 To test the theme, run this.
-Using a flag for verbose errors.
+(Using the `--trace` flag for verbose errors.)

 ```sh
 $ bundle exec jekyll serve --trace